Surkhi Assembly constituency

 Surkhi Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 This constituency came into existence in 1951, as one of the Vidhan Sabha constituencies of Madhya Pradesh state.

 Overview

 Surkhi (constituency number 37) is one of the 8 Vidhan Sabha constituencies located in Sagar district.
-This constituency presently covers the entire Rahatgarh tehsil and part of Sagar tehsil of the district.
+This constituency presently covers the entire Surkhi town, Rahatgarh tehsil and part of Sagar tehsil of the district.

 Surkhi is part of Sagar Lok Sabha constituency along with seven other Vidhan Sabha segments, namely, Bina, Khurai, Naryoli and Sagar in this district and Kurwai, Sironj and Shamshabad in Vidisha district.